-6.1.1 - The governance of the institution is reflective of an effective leadership in tune with the vision and mission of the Institution to develop employment, entrepreneurship skills.
-Norms, regulations, and the value system of management all play an important role in this process, laying a solid foundation for the development and enhancement of resources.
-Institutional governance at Mahendra Arts & Science College (Autonomous) is organised around the college's vision and mission statements, which are communicated throughout the institution.
+6.1.1 - The governance of the institution is reflective of an effective leadership in tune with the vision and mission of the Institution

+It is the goal of Mahendra Arts and Science College (Autonomous) that students receive high-quality education relevant tosociety's needs by providing world-class facilities, theopportunity to develop applicable technologies, and the ability to develop employment, entrepreneurship skills.
+Norms, regulations, and the value system of management all play animportant role in this process, laying a solid foundation for the development and enhancement of resources.
+Institutiona lgovernance at Mahendra Arts & Science College (Autonomous) is organised around the college's vision and mission statements, which are communicated throughout the institution.
 In order to achieve the institution's objectives and goals, the structure is based on an enabling strategy.
 Motto of government: "Rural empowerment through education" is core to system.
-Perspective Plans: Strive to ensure that every person who enters our portal possesses the knowledge, abilities, and competence necessary to be considered deserving of the society to which they belong.
-Educate the underprivileged to become more independent Make the students into global citizens who will serve society by cultivating their concern for justice, equality, harmony, and humility.
-With the help of socio cultural sensitivity, our future-ready education initiatives ensure that students are prepared to meet future challenges.
+Perspective Plans: Strive to ensure that every person who enters our portal possesses the knowledge, abilities, and competence necessary tobe considered deserving of the society to which they belong.
+Educate the underprivileged to become more independent Make the students into global citizens who will serve society by cultivating their concern for justice, equality, harmony, andhumility.
+With the help of socio cultural sensitivity, ourfuture-ready education initiatives ensure that students are prepared to meet future challenges.